neuropoly/axonpacking/README.md

 ### INPUTS
 In ‘main.m’ change the inputs

-- numberAxons        % number of axons (N)
-- mean_theoretical   % theoretical mean of axon diameters in um.
-Can be a vector if you want to create more than one packing.
-- var_theoretical    % theoretical variances of axon diameters in um.
-Has to be a correspond with the size of ‘mean_theoretical’.
-- gap_theoretical    % gap between axons in um
-- threshold_high     % no diameter above 'threshold_high'
-- threshold_low      % no diameter under 'threshold_low'
-- ITERmax            % number of iteration i.e migrations to perform.
-Example: ITERmax = 30000 ok if N = 1000
-- ITERfvf            % the disk density i.e Fiber Volume Fraction (FVF) is computed and displayed every 'ITERfvf' iterations
+N : the number of disks i.e axons to include in the simulation d_mean and d_var : the diameter distribution parameters : mean µ and variance σ² of disk diameters Delta : the fixed gap between the edge of disks Δ iter_max : the number of iterations i.e disk migrations performed by the algorithm before computing the outputs

 #### Help
 The disk density increases over the migrations and tends toward a limit value.
-It is necessary to first launch the algorithm with the packing inputs (N, µ, σ and Δ) and a high number of iterations.
-MRI metrics such as the disks density e.g. FVF can be calculated every p iterations to assess the sufficient number of iterations to reach a certain degree of precision. p is a user defined integer: p = 250 or 1000 for example.
+It is necessary to first launch the algorithm with a high number of iterations iter_max.
+The disk density i.e FVF is calculated every 'iter_fvf' iterations to assess the sufficient number of iterations to reach convergence. 'iter_fvf' is a user defined integer: iter_fvf = iter_max/10 by default.

-When mean_theoretical (μ) closed to 3, var_theoretical (σ2) closed to 1 and numberAxons about 1000, ITERmax = 30000 is sufficient.
+When d_mean closed to 3 um, d_var  closed to 1 um :
+ - if N about 1000, iter_max = 30000 is sufficient.
+ - if N about 100, iter_max = 10000 is sufficient.

 #### Example
-numberAxons = 25;
+N = 100;
-mean_theoretical = [3 3];
-var_theoretical  = [1 1];
-gap_theoretical  = [0 0.5];
-threshold_high = 10;
+d_mean = 3;
-threshold_low = 0.2;
+d_var  = 1;
-ITERmax = 30000;
+Delta  = 0;
-ITERfvf = 1000;
+iter_max = 10000;

 ### OUPUTS
 The function ‘computeStatistics.m’ provides MVF, AVF, FVF and FR for each packing image defined by the input combinations.
-To do that it creates a binary masks from the packing image.
-The user can set the resolution of this mask.
-The default resolution is 2048.
+To do that it creates a binary mask.

-Outputs are stored in data structures.
-Data structures outputs :
+Outputs are stored in 3 matlab  structures.

-- in ‘axons.mat’ is stored : axon features (theoretical mean diameters, theoretical variance diameters, theoretical gap between axons, diameters threshold low and high, number of axons, set of the diameters after sampling).
+in 'axons.mat' :  the axon features (N, d_mean, d_var, g_ratio and the drawn diameters d)
-- in ‘packing.mat’ is stored : packing results (initial positions, final position, final overlap ratio in the paking, length of the packing area 'side' and ITERmax).
+in 'packing.mat' : the packing results (initial positions of disks (initial_positions) , gap between disks (Delta), final positions of disks (final_positions), final overlap between disks (final_overlap)) in 'stats.mat' : the statistics results with the values for each metric computed in the packing (FVF, FR, MVF, AVF)
-- in ‘stats.mat’ is stored : resolution, MVF, AVF, FVF, FR, g-ratio.